muhlba91/homelab-kubernetes-home-infrastructure/README.md

   imageName: the reference to the locally installed image
   localStoragePool: the storage pool used for snippets
   networkBridge: the network bridge to use for server connectivity
-  storagePool: a map of Proxmox host names to the storage pool used for machine disks
+  storagePool: the storage pool used for machine disks
 ```

 ### k0s